-HABC require centres to have a robust mechanism for internal quality assurance in place.
+HABC require centres to have a robust mechanism for internal quality assurance in place for those wishing to use the open response learner workbooks as method of assessment.

 Internal quality assurance must be completed by an appropriately qualified person and who must not have been involved in any aspect of the delivery or assessment of the course they are quality assuring.
+EQS visits from HABC will take place until direct claim status is achieved.
+HABC will support Centre's with quality assurance by conducting engagement visits to ensure and verify the effective and efficient delivery and assessment of qualifications.

-For more information on internal quality assurance processes, please refer to the tutor, assessor and IQA support pack available to download from the HABC website.
+For more information on internal quality assurance processes, please refer to the Tutor, Assessor and IQA Support Pack available to download from the HABC website.